June 18 - June 30, 2023

 Applicants from any country are welcome.
 Accepted applicants who are not US citizens or permanent residents will receive assistance with visa sponsorship as appropriate to their individual circumstances.

 The Workshop team is committed to offering inclusive educational programs in which all participants feel valued and supported in their learning journey.
 We believe that human diversity in all of its dimensions is essential to meaningful scientific progress.
-We believe that open discourse and respectful sharing of broad perspectives is essential for understanding our world and worlds beyond.
+We believe that open discourse and respectful sharing of broad perspectives is essential for understanding our world.
 We work to ensure our educational programs reflect and encourage this diversity and inclusivity, and we welcome you to join us.

-While the application period is open, access the SMApply application system through the "Apply now!" button.
+While the application period is open, access the application system through the "Apply now!" button at the top right of your screen.

 Applicants should submit: